The Perfect Size for Storing Fat Quarters!

 The finished baskets are 10″L x 6″W x 7″H.

-Please Note: While the pattern was originally offered for free, there’s now a small charge for it.
+Please Note: While the original pattern was offered for free, we’re currently unable to find a source for it.

 A second pattern is now available with instructions for making the basket in eight sizes.
 It includes the original pattern plus tips for various alterations and for making the handles.

 PLEASE NOTE: Quilting Digest has featured many patterns from vendors participating in the Craftsy Marketplace, most of which have been deleted by Craftsy.
 It's going to take awhile for us to hunt down new sources for those patterns.
 In the meantime there are many links to patterns on our site that no longer work.
 We apologize if this article contains one or more of those links and appreciate your patience while we straighten things out.
 Thank you!